Eligibility to work in the UK

 Successful applicants will be required to provide proof of their entitlement to work in the UK, or be able to provide sufficient information to the University to demonstrate that they will be able to get the required immigration status before commencing employment.
+Unless you are a British or Irish citizen, you will need a UK visa to be able to work in the UK.

 You will be required to provide:

 You will be required to provide proof of any qualifications required for this post - in the form of original certificates or transcripts.
+If you will need a Skilled Worker visa you must hold the qualification specified in the job description.

 Offers of employment are made subject to receipt of satisfactory references (see How to Apply for further information about references).